 Another AWS component ClearScale utilized was AWS IoT Shadow Service.
 This service makes it possible to work with devices which are in offline mode without implementing a special backend layer.

 Built on top of the other previously mentioned features (device grouping and statistics calculation) is the Alarm Rules Engine (ARE).
-The ARE system provides the ability to setup rules based on gathered statistics.
-For example, to force devices in a group into an alarm mode when that group has triggered a specific number of alarms (for example > 50%).
+The ARE system provides the ability to set up rules based on gathered statistics like forcing devices in a group into an alarm mode when that group has triggered a specific number of alarms (for example > 50%).

 Under the hood, ClearScale has utilized AWS Lambda and AWS IoT messaging rules engine to make this work with virtually no additional resource usage.